Preliminary audit definition

 Preliminary Audit Activities

-There are a number of tasks that can be completed during a preliminary audit, including the following:
+There are several tasks that can be completed during a preliminary audit, including the following:

 Advantages of a Preliminary Audit